 Lady Gaga has signed a deal to perform in Las Vegas for the next two years.

-The Winklevoss twins are now the first people to become billionaires by investng in Bitcoin.
+The Winklevoss twins are now the first people to become billionaires by investing in Bitcoin.

 Becasue of Alaska’s climate and natural resources, it is often at the center of opposing environmental policies.